FIRST TECH CHALLENGE

 FIRST is More Than Robots.
 FIRST participation is proven to encourage students to pursue education and careers in STEM-related fields, inspire them to become leaders and innovators, and enhance their 21 st century work-life skills."

-The FTC season starts in the fall, where the current year's game is announced.
-Following the announcement, teams work on a design process to develop robots that will be used to compete in during the winter and spring.
-Teams usually have around 3 practices a week, and have traveled to Pennsylvania, West Virginia, Kentucky, Ohio, and Michigan to compete.
-When teams aren't competing or building, they host and attend outreach opportunities to engage the community.
+The FTC season starts in the early fall, where the game for the year is announced.
+Following the announcement, teams work to develop robots that will be used to compete in during the winter and spring.
+This development goes through multiple phases - design, prototyping, and finally construction.
+Teams usually have around 3 practices a week, with more in the lead-up to competitions.
+Competitions are in a multitude of places, including Pennsylvania, West Virginia, Kentucky, Ohio, and Michigan.
+When teams aren't competing or building, they host and attend outreach opportunities to engage the community and enrich the robotics experience.
+Teams also work together with local businesses to gain expertise and sponsorship for their season.

 Learn more about the current season on the games page.